RSbleedblue/IPL-GEEKATHON/rivansh/readme.md

 ## Feedback

 Your feedback is valuable!
-If you have any suggestions or improvements for this project, feel free to [open an issue](https://github.com/rsbleedblue/IPL-GEEKATHON/issues/new) or submit a pull request.
+If you have any suggestions or improvements for this project.

 ## Contact

-For any inquiries or collaborations, you can reach out to me via email at [your_email@example.com](mailto:your_email@example.com).
+For any inquiries or collaborations, you can reach out to me via email at [your_email@example.com](mailto:rivansh63@gmail.com).

 Thank you for visiting!